How to Use Hurricane Notification Templates to Keep Employees Safe and Informed

 This feedback will help you craft better messages and send them more efficiently next time.
 It will also engage employees and make them part of the improvement process.

-Remember, your communication plan is only useful during an emergency you have a reliable way to reach those impacted by the incident, so partner with human resources to ensure you have accurate contact information, phone numbers, and location data for any employees who may need support during hurricane season.
+Remember, your communication plan will augment your emergency preparedness only if you have a reliable way to reach those impacted by the incident, so partner with human resources to ensure you have accurate contact information, phone numbers, and location data for any employees who may need support during hurricane season.